 Some of the most important evidence of the fraud may be in your documents or recordings or in conversations you have heard.
 You need to preserve it all.
 For example, your cell phone, laptop, and other devices will contain evidence, from emails to text or instant messages to videos or recordings.
 Be sure to retain and back up that data.
 Sometimes, your evidence is on company-issued devices — ideally, you will find a way to keep such information even if the company takes back your device.
 Conversations may be fresh in your mind now, but these cases can last years.
 Your memory may fade, so make a contemporaneous record of what happened, who said what to whom, etc.

 Don’t talk to others or post on social media or industry message boards about the nature of your concerns.
 These kinds of casual communications can have consequences that you may not be aware of.
 For example, you might put the idea of whistleblowing into the head of another individual, who ends up filing a case ahead of yours and thus becomes “first to file.”
 Or, defense lawyers for the company could later argue that the matter in question was already “publicly disclosed” and your claim is therefore barred.
 There is nuance to these questions, of course, and no two situations are alike.
-Proceed with caution and get advice.
+Proceed with caution, read these Whistleblower tips, our blogs, and get advice.